mlz-ictrl/nicos/doc/source/setups.rst

 loaded.

-A specific set of devices (and commands, which supports the notion of specialized commands) is collected in a "setup file", a Python module in the subdirectory ``setups`` of the site-specific NICOS root directory.
+A specific set of devices (and commands, which supports the notion of specialized commands) is collected in a "setup file"[#f1]_.

+The syntax of the setup files is python-like.

+Each setup is available by the filename without the '.py' extension, e.g. the 'test' setup is located in 'test.py' file.

 A setup named ``system``, if it exists, is always loaded by NICOS.

-A setup file can consist of the following entries, all of which are optional:
+A setup file can consist of the following entries, all of which are optional except the **description** entry:

 ``description``
-   A string describing the setup in more detail than the file name.
+   A string describing the setup in detail.
+The entry will be displayed to the user in client interfaces, if the setup is not in one of the following
+   groups:

+   * ``'lowlevel'``
+   * ``'special'``

    Example::